The-Politico/chartwerk-editor/docs/introduction.md

 Chartwerk was designed to be a more collaborative tool between coders and non-coders.
 It lets developers easily build and modify charts on the fly directly alongside users by exposing a robust internal API that translates tabular data into discrete dataviz properties.

-Because chart templates in Chartwerk are arbitrary functions written to consume Chartwerk's API, developers have complete control of the logic used to draw charts and the freedom to use any third-party library they like.
+Because chart templates in Chartwerk are arbitrary functions written to consume Chartwerk's API, developers have complete control of the logic used to draw charts and the freedom to use any third-party libraries they like.

 At *The Dallas Morning News*, Chartwerk helps us develop dataviz quickly in response to the needs of beat reporters and scale our development time multiplied by every chart our reporters build from the templates we create.